yugaa22/issue-generator/README.md

-   checking master commits details..this is for demo
+   checking master commits details..this is for demo.
 # Issuegen
 This rest app you can use for generating log and metric data using api as well as UI also for
 * API List